Skip to main content

 Conformance levels

-The Archive PDF/A-2 workflow automatically tries to converts the input document to the highest conformance level for PDF/A-2 (usually, PDF/A-2a).
-If the input document is PDF/A-2b or a PDF without structure information, it tries to converts the document to PDF/A-2u.
-If it is unable to convert to this level, it converts to PDF/A-3b or ends the conversion process in failure.
+The Archive PDF/A-2 workflow automatically tries to convert the input document to the highest conformance level for PDF/A-2 (usually PDF/A-2a).
+If the input document is PDF/A-2b or a PDF without structure information, the workflow tries to convert it to PDF/A-2u.
+If the workflow cannot convert to the PDF/A-2u conformance level, it converts to PDF/A-2b or ends the conversion with a failure.

 Supported file formats for Archive PDF/A-2